 Thruster Vs Quad Fin, What to Ride and When

 With a good majority of surfboards coming in the 5 fin convertible option, the question we often get is “which is better, the thruster or the quad?”.
-Unfortunately, there is no simple answer to this questions…simply put, both are great, it all depends on what you need out of them.
+Unfortunately, there is no simple answer to this question…simply put, both are great.
+It all depends on what you need out of them.

 This is the main reason why so many boards are offered with the 5 fin option.

-Your fins play a big role in your boards performance.
-Out of our experience, we would say that almost 40% of your boards performance is due to your fins… The point is, that switching out your fins, or your fin configuration plays a BIG role in how your board is going to want to be surfed.
+Surfboard Fins play a big role in your board's performance.
+Out of our experience, we would say that almost 40% of your board's performance is due to your fins.
+Switching out your fins, or your fin configuration, plays a BIG role in how your board is going to want to be surfed.